Skip to main content

 Wet clothes are more than uncomfortable

-A person carrying folded clotheIn the aftermath of a natural disaster, saving clothing, linens and other home textiles should be a priority in recovery.
+A person carrying folded clothsIn the aftermath of a natural disaster, saving clothing, linens and other home textiles should be a priority in recovery.

-Similar to the urgency of drying out a home that has been overwhelmed by water, quick action is necessary to salvage household textiles that can develop mildew if left wet or damp, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+Similar to the urgency of drying out a home that has been overwhelmed by water, quick action is necessary to salvage household textiles that can develop mildew if left wet or damp, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 “Mildew permanently can damage most fabrics, and especially natural fibers such as cotton, linen and wool,” Peek said.
 “That’s one reason it’s so important to move as fast as possible.”